-The results of the 2019 funding valuation have been projected forward by an independent actuary to take account of the requirements of revised IAS 19 'Employee Benefits' in order to assess the position as at 31 March 2021 for the purpose of these financial statements.
+The results of the 2019 funding valuation have been projected forward by an independent actuary to take account of the requirements of revised IAS 19 'Employee Benefits' in order to assess the position as at 31 March 2022 for the purpose of these financial statements.
 The present value of the defined benefit obligation, the related current service cost and the past service cost were measured using the projected unit credit method.
-A pension deficit under IAS 19 (revised 2011) of £68.6m is included in the Statement of Financial Position at 31 March 2021 (2020: deficit of £26.3m).
+A pension surplus under IAS 19 (revised 2011) of £18.4m is included in the statement of financial position at 31 March 2022 (2021: deficit of £68.6m).

-The weighted average duration of the defined benefit obligation is approximately 18 years (2020: 17 years).
+The weighted average duration of the defined benefit obligation is approximately 16 years (2021: 18 years).